riej/sl-chat-log-sync/README.md

 -   Linux: ~/.secondlife
 -   MacOS: ~/Library/Application Support/SecondLife

-**WARNING!
-Lines with same timestamp and content will be removed!**

 Application is not properly tested yet, please use it with care and don't expect too much from it. **No warranty in case of data lost.**